InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 3. Modify the `TitleScene.swift` and `PlayScene.swift` files in the `Scenes` folder to customize them for your game.

-    > The file names are prefixed with `Step #` so you can follow the flow of execution at a glance.
+    > The filenames and comments are prefixed with "Step #" so you can follow the flow of execution at a glance.
     >
     > 💡 Browse the `OctopusKit/Components` folder and try tinkering with different components!
     >